-0911.
-Liabilities for Unbonded Reclamation Costs Not Covered by Financial Assurance.
-An operator who:

-a.
-Departs from his approved reclamation plan by performing an act or omission and such deviation is not subsequently approved; (11-1-89)
+0912.
+Liabilities for Unbonded Reclamation or Permanent Closure Costs Not Covered by Financial a.
+Departs from his approved reclamation plan or permanent closure plan by performing an act or omission and such deviation is not subsequently approved; (11 1-89)()